 Nancy C. Floyd has served as one of our independent directors since March 1, 2021.
-Ms. Floyd has served since 1993 as a Managing Director of Nth Power LLC, a venture capital firm she founded that specializes in clean energy technology.
+Ms. Floyd served as a managing director of Nth Power LLC, a venture capital firm she founded that specialized in clean energy technology, from 1993 to 2022.
 From 1989 to 1993, Ms. Floyd joined and started the technology practice for the utility consulting firm, Barakat and Chamberlain.
-From 1985 to 1988, Ms. Floyd was on the founding team and worked at PacTel Spectrum Services, a provider of network management services.
-In 1982, Ms. Floyd founded and later served as Chief Executive Officer of NFC Energy Corporation, one of the first wind development companies in the United States.
-From 1977 to 1980, Ms. Floyd served as Director of Special Projects of Vermont Public Service Board (currently known as Vermont Public Utility Commission).
-Ms. Floyd has also served on the boards of various organizations, including Chair of the Board and Chair of the Compensation Committee of Tempronics, Inc. since 2014, member the Board of Directors of First Fuel Inc. from 2014 to 2019, Glasspoint Solar from 2014 to 2020, Chair of the Audit Committee of AltaGas Services and AltaGas Power Holdings (U.S.) Inc. (TSX: ALA) from 2018 to 2019, and member of the Audit and Governance Committees of WGL Holdings, Inc. and Washington Gas (NYSE: WGL) from 2011 to 2018, among others.
-Also, since 2018, Ms. Floyd has served as Fund Advisor to Activate Capital and, since 2017, on the Investment Committee for The Christensen Fund.
+From 1985 to 1988, Ms. Floyd was on the founding team and worked at PacTel Spectrum Services, a provider of network management services that was sold to IBM.
+In 1982, Ms. Floyd founded and served as chief executive officer of NFC Energy Corporation, one of the first wind development companies in the United States, which she successfully sold.
+From 1977 to 1980, Ms. Floyd served as director of special projects of Vermont Public Service Board (currently known as Vermont Public Utility Commission).
+Ms. Floyd has also served on the boards of 14 private, high growth, clean tech companies and was chair of the board for 4 of them.
+Since 2020, Ms. Floyd has been a board member, chair of the audit committee and member of the compensation committee and nominating and corporate governance committee of Beam Global (Nasdaq: BEEM, BEEMW).
+She also served as a member of the board and chair of the audit committee of AltaGas Services and AltaGas Power Holdings (U.S.) Inc. (TSX: ALA) from 2018 to 2019, and board member of WGL Holdings, Inc. and Washington Gas (NYSE: WGL) from 2011 to 2018, where she sat on the audit committee and governance committee.
+Also, Ms. Floyd has served as fund advisor to Activate Capital from 2018 to 2021 and on the investment committee for The Christensen Fund from 2017 to 2021.
 Ms. Floyd received a Bachelor of Arts degree in Government from Franklin & Marshall College in 1976 and a Master of Arts degree in Political Science from Rutgers University in 1977.

 Charles M. O'Neil